Berea College: Academics

 All students are required to attend the college on a full-time basis, which is 3.00 course credits of enrollment, or 12 semester hours.
 Students must be enrolled in at least 4.00 course credits to be considered for the Dean's list.
 Enrollment in 4.75 or more course credits requires the approval of the Academic Adviser, and a minimum cumulative GPA of 3.30.
 There are also optional Summer opportunities to engage in study.
 Students may take between 1 and 2.25 credits during Summer.
 One Berea course credit is equivalent to four semester hours (6 quarter hours).
 Part-time enrollment is not permitted except during Summer term.
 A cumulative GPA of 2.0 is required in all majors in order to graduate with a bachelor's degree.

+Students are required to attend at least seven convocation events each semester and receive academic credit.
+The convocations are designed as a supplement to the curriculum by encouraging educational experience and cultural enrichment.
+Topics range across academic fields and include lectures, symposia, concerts, and the performing arts.
+These events are free to Berea College students and open to the public.